koreinnovations/domain_ctools/README.txt

 ----
 2. Features

-The only feeature currently implemented is an access control plugin for Page Manager.
+The only feature currently implemented is an access control plugin for Page Manager.
 This plugin allows you to set domain-specific visibility rules for Pages and Panels.